DeisData/unix-shell/session-3.md

 Hint:  Build the pipeline up one command at a time to test your understanding.

 3.  `uniq` filters out adjecent matching lines in a file.
-How can we extend the pipeline to find out what animals the file 'data-shell/data/animals.txt` contains without any duplicates?
+How can we extend the pipeline to find out what animals the file `data-shell/data/animals.txt` contains without any duplicates?
 <details>
 <summary>Solution</summary>
-cut -d , -f 2 animals.txt | sort | uniq > animals_unique.txt
+`cut -d , -f 2 animals.txt | sort | uniq > animals_unique.txt`
 </details>

-4. Assuming your current working directory is `data-shell/data/`, which command would you use to produce a table that shows the total count of each type of animal in the file `animals.txt?
+4. Assuming your current working directory is `data-shell/data/`, which command would you use to produce a table that shows the total count of each type of animal in the file `animals.txt`?
   - a. `$ sort animals.txt | uniq -c`
   - b. `$ sort -t, -k2, 2 animals.txt | uniq -c`
   - c. `$ cut -d, -f 2 animals.txt | uniq -c`